csunkin/mllab/content/publication/ladewig-efficacy-using-learning-2019/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: The efficacy of using learning cues to teach children perform the backhand
+title: The Efficacy of Using Learning Cues to Teach Children Perform the Backhand
 subtitle: ''
 summary: ''
 authors: